easybuilders/easybuild-docs/docs/extended-dry-run.md

 This has a number of implications:

-- files or directories that may be expected to be there are not, which may lead to (ignored) errors if the used easyblock does not take this into account (see also
+- files or directories that may be expected to be there are not, which may lead to (ignored) errors if the used simpleblock does not take this into account (see also
     [Errors are ignored (by default) during dry run][extended_dry_run_notes_ignored_errors])
 - the build directory in which commands are executed may be incorrect